lirsacc/py-gql/docs/install.rst

 .. warning::

     This is experimental and might be removed in the future.
+It may also present some rough edges.

 The default pip install should install the universal wheel, however for some extra performance in production py-gql's ``setup.py`` can detect the presence